-We are pleased to announce that government funding will return for businesses for Intellectual Property (IP) Audits from 20 April 2020.
+We are pleased to say that part government funding has returned for businesses for Intellectual Property (IP) Audits.

-Why are Intellectual Property rights important to a business and why should I audit my IP?
+Why are IP rights important to a business and why should I audit my intellectual property?

-An IP Audit provides a business with legal advice on how you can protect your existing IP assets.
+An IP Audit provides growing businesses with legal advice, a strategy and a detailed written report on how to protect existing and future IP assets.

 - Reveal any weaknesses in your current IP;